This article is recommended for individuals near the beginning of their careers

 Your voicemail message

-Recruiters have three main gripes when trying to contact a potential candidate for a screening call:
+'ve come across three common gripes when trying to contact candidates for screening calls:

-"Hi, you have reached Jane.
-I can't come to the phone right now but please leave me a message and I will get back to you as soon as I can..."
+"Hi, you have reached Christian.
+I can't come to the phone right now, but please leave me a message, and I will get back to you as soon as I can..."

-“Hello, if you’re hearing this, that means I’m probably trying to avoid you, so don’t leave a message, because no-one likes you."
+"That's right, this is Christian.
+If you’re hearing this, it means I’m probably trying to avoid you, so don’t leave a message, because no one likes you."

-While you are looking for a job, it's a good idea to keep your voicemail as professional and simple as possible.
-You don't want the recruiter to be put off before they even speak to you directly!
+During your job search, it's essential to keep your voicemail professional and straightforward.
+You don't want to put off a recruiter before they even speak to you directly!

 Ask the recruiter if you can call them back